jamoma/Jamoma/readme.txt

 It is intended to contain sub-projects representing the various modules of the Jamoma platform.

 - AudioGraph
+- DSP
 - Dependencies
 - Documentation
-- DSP
 - Foundation
 - Graph
 - Graphics
 - Modular
+- Plugtastic
 - Ruby
 - Test
-- TheGitter
+- various github projects in the Jamoma User Lib

 The Tools folder contains scripts which perform various essential tasks for the development of Jamoma.

-These tools assume you have Git (http://redmine.jamoma.org/wiki/jamoma/Installing_and_setting_up_GIT) and Ruby (http://ruby.about.com/od/tutorials/a/installruby.htm) already installed and running on your computer.
+These tools assume you have Git (http://redmine.jamoma.org/projects/jamoma/wiki/Installing_and_setting_up_GIT) and Ruby (http://ruby.about.com/od/tutorials/a/installruby.htm) already installed and running on your computer.

 --------------------------------------------------
 UPDATE MODULES